eklem/hurricane-names-by-oil-company-ceo/README.md

 ## [your country]

 Your country is not on the list?
 Add a PR with your country, or [just open an issue](https://github.com/eklem/hurricane-names-by-oil-company-ceo/issues/new).
-Should have 10 biggest oil companies in your country and their CEO names.
+Should have up to 10 biggest oil companies in your country and their CEO names.
 Wikipedia is a big help finding the CEOs.

 ### USA: